adamhl8/inspectarr/README.md

 - `season` (alias: `s`) - Season number
 - `episode` (alias: `e`) - Episode number

-#### Hidden Fields
+#### Internal Fields

-Some fields are hidden by default to prevent the markdown output from being too wide.
-Note: The JSON output will always include all fields.
+These fields are used internally and are never displayed in the markdown table.

+- Note: The JSON output will always include all fields.
-To display hidden fields, use the `--all` flag.

-- `qualityProfile` (alias: `qp`) - Quality profile name
 - `rawResolution` - Total pixel count
 - `rawSize` - File size in bytes

-> [!TIP]
-> If the markdown output is too wide, use the `EXCLUDE` operation to exclude specific fields/columns.
->
-> For example: `inspectarr sonarr --all '* | EXCLUDE rawResolution rawSize'`

 #### Operations